 Does the name Muddenahalli ring something in your mind; probably not.
-I was not aware of the existence of this place till the time I landed up there almost accidentally, while we were searching for something else.
+I was not aware of the existence of this place until the time I landed up there almost accidentally, while we were searching for something else.
 Muddenahalli is a small village located about 60 Kms north of Bangalore.
 Right next to the Nandi Village after Nandi Hills.
 It is the village of Visvesvaraya.

 Sir Muddenahalli Visvesvaraya

 The village of Bharat Ratna Sir Mokshagundam Visvesvaraya or Sir M. V. as he is fondly known as, one of the most well-known personalities of Karnataka.
 This is the village he was born in.
 And this is the village where he rests in peace today.

 There is a small park that is home to his mortal remains or his Samadhi.
 There is a small platform with a small statue of his, and a small plaque that reads his date of birth and date of death.
 The first thing that strikes you when you look at the plaque is that he lived for good 102 years.
 The memorial has the perfect backdrop of Nandi Hills.
 His house in the village has been converted into a museum which I could not visit as we reached almost an hour after it was closed.
 There is a gift shop also within the museum, but the state of the shop was not encouraging.
 The village is still a very small village, and it may have been a village of few houses in mid 19th century when Sir M.V. was born.

 Nandi Hills & Skandagiri Treks